christensenacademy/christensen-academy/modules/html-basics/textpages/meta-tag.md

 ###Example

 The following is an image of Google search results.
 What's interesting here is how Google know what description to place below the title of each page.
-The answer, it turns out, is that Google's Web crawlers looked at the meta tags of these webpages.
+The answer, it turns out, is that Google's Web crawlers looked at the `<meta>` elements of these webpages.

 ![](http://christensenacademy.org/modules/html-basics/textpages/meta-example.png)